StarlingUAS/starling_simple_offboard/README.md

 The node advertises the following set of services:

 - `get_telemetry` (srv/GetTelemetry) - Returns telemetry
-- `navigate` (srv/Navigate) - Navigate to a position relative to a frame of reference (e.g. map or body)
+- `navigate` (srv/Navigate) - Navigate to a position relative to a frame of reference (e.g. map or body). *new* can also be a blocking call
 - `navigate_global` (srv/NavigateGlobal) - Navigate to a postiion lat long relative to frame of reference
 - `set_position` (srv/SetPosition) - Set the setpoint for position and yaw for continuous flow of target points
 - `set_velocity` (srv/SetVelocity) - Set speed and yaw setpoints
 - `set_attitude` (srv/SetAttidue) - Set pitch, roll, yaw and throttle levels for lower level control
 - `set_rates` (srv/SetRates) - Set pitch, roll, yaw rates and throttle levels for lower level control
+- `takeoff` (srv/Takeoff) - Takeoff to a paritcular height at a particular speed, can be a blocking call.
 - `land` (std_srvs/srv/Trigger) - Switch drone to landing mode.
+- `hold` (std_srvs/srv/Trigger) - Switch drone to hold mode.

 The node also listens on `/emergency_stop` (`std_msgs/msg/Empty`) and will send the `px4` estop code to `mavros/cmd/command` cutting off all motors.

+## *trajectory_handler* Node
+This node is intended to simplify the execution of simple trajectory following based tasks.

+It uses the [**libInterpolate**](https://github.com/CD3/libInterpolate) library for interpolation between trajectory points.

+The node advertises the following service:

+- `submit_trajectory` (srv/SubmitTrajectory) -

 ## License